Florida Statute Section 322.2615, "Suspension of license; right to review" will provide:

 If you apply for the Formal Review Hearing, F.S.
 322.2615(11) now provides that if the arresting officer or the breath technician fails to appear pursuant to a subpoena as provided in subsection (6), the department shall invalidate the suspension.
 If a witness other than the arresting officer or breath technician fails to appear, then the driver can seek enforcement from the judge in the criminal case.

 Someone other than a DHSMV employee can be designated as a hearing officer.
-(Like who, the barrista at Starbucks?)
+(Like who, the barista at Starbucks?)

 The hearing officer may conduct hearings via certain communications technology